Filtered Out

 The rifle was never recovered.

-Jeff Thomas was tried and convicted of capital murder and was sentenced to death.
+In March of 2001, Jeff Thomas was tried and convicted of capital murder and was sentenced to death.

 To hear the clerk of court say, not only are you guilty, but you are sentenced to death, death, death.

-It sent chills of a spy, literally.
+It sent chills of us by,

 But Tara's mother opposed the death penalty and asked that Thomas's sentence be commuted to life in prison.
+In 2002, the Virginia Supreme Court gave him life

 without parole.

+Tara's family realizes that without science, her case might never have been solved.
 In the beginning, you know, we thought, how in the world are you going to solve a case like this?

 And I don't think it'd ever been solved.

+If it hadn't been the PISC police force, I don't think it ever solved it.
 At the end of the day, we had a lot of circumstantial evidence, but it was the forensic evidence that was the most powerful.

 Young high school student,